 We recommend choosing a project with a few stakeholders who are down to try something new.
-This means don’t start by pulling the redesign of your entire website into Abstract.
+This means don’t start by pulling the redesign of your entire website into Abstract Branches.
 Instead, start with a small update to the Account Settings page, or something similar in scope.

 Learning a new tool is enough to ask, without the external pressure of tight deadlines.